the-kido/cs-notes/content/Java/Loops and Conditionals/For loops.md

 ```

 ## For each
-To iterate over every item in an [[Arrays|array]] without needing the index, you can use a for each loop
+To iterate over every item in an [[CSCA48 (C Lang)/Arrays|array]] without needing the index, you can use a for each loop
 ```java
 int[] intArr = {1,2,3,4,5};
 // The variable represents 1 item in the array.